jimorc/design_guidelines/design_guidelines/using_standard_exception_types.md

 **❌ Do not** catch std::bad_alloc or xtd::out_of_memory_exception.

-It is almost impossible to write code that remains consisten in the presence of arbitrary out of memory exceptions.
+It is almost impossible to write code that remains consistent in the presence of arbitrary out of memory exceptions.

 ## Com, SEH, and execution_engine_exception